bbepis/XUnity.AutoTranslator/README.md

 Let's attach some comments to this API.

 ### Resource Loaded Methods
-The methods `RegisterResourceLoadedHook( Action<ResourceLoadedContext> action )` and `UnregisterResourceLoadedHook( Action<ResourceLoadedContext> action )` hooks into the `Resources` API in the UnityEngine.
+The methods `RegisterResourceLoadedHook( HookBehaviour behaviour, Action<ResourceLoadedContext> action )` and `UnregisterResourceLoadedHook( HookBehaviour behaviour, Action<ResourceLoadedContext> action )` hooks into the `Resources` API in the UnityEngine.
 Any time a resource is loaded through this API a callback is sent to these hooks.

 This API is a postfix hook to the `Resources` API, which means that it is first called once the original asset has already been loaded, but is still replacable.